qpliu/esolang/necksheen/README.md

 named `continue` is needed, a nested named loop should be used.
 The loop cannot have the name of the queue when in the body of a fork statement that declares the queue, since the loop in the fork has that name.
-(Due to a flaw in the implementation, if an empty loop is specified, the implementation does not execute the (infinite) loop if the queue is closed for sending.)
+(The [implementation](interp) has a design flaw where, if a send statement specifies an empty loop, the implementation does not execute the (infinite) loop if the queue is closed for sending.)

 Expressions
 -----------